2017 State Polict Agenda forthcoming

 Ending hunger is no small challenge.
 Food banks play a critical role, but we can’t do it alone.
 Fighting hunger is not only about providing emergency food to people in need – it also means taking action to address the root causes of hunger and poverty.

-CAFB’s 2016 State Policy Agenda focuses on measures that help to end the hunger gap in California:
+Last year, CAFB’s 2016 State Policy Agenda focused on measures that help to end the hunger gap in California:

 - Passing AB 1577 (Eggman) the Farm to Food Bank Tax Credit bill.